Breed: American Bulldog

 So what is it like to care for Buzz?

 Buzz eats a combination of wet food and water that has been mixed in a blender until it’s the consistency of a soupy-slop.
 He has to eat in the up-right position as well.
 His food bowl is placed on the bathroom counter and he stands up to put his front legs up on the counter to eat.
 Because he’s somewhat standing up, the food is able to travel down his esophagus even though the muscles of his esophagus can’t push the food down.
 This simple feeding method means he does not regurgitate his food anymore.

 Buzz is a low-key kinda guy.
-He's a BIG boy (over 80lbs!) and he does well with other dogs, especially when they’re chill like he is.
+He is a BIG boy at over 80lbs! and he does well with other dogs, especially when they’re chill like he is.
 He really is a laid-back, gentle giant.
 He loves affection and he is happiest relaxing on his dog bed or rolling around in the grass in the sunshine.

 Photo Album of Buzz: https://www.facebook.com/media/set/?set=a.637766359614867.1073741967.162554320469409&type=1&l=c2d83130a2

 More Video of Buzz during feeding time: http://youtu.be/LGezSGFjJAQ

 Our adoption fee is $250.
 All dogs are current on vaccinations, spayed or neutered, micro-chipped, on heartworm prevention, and are fed top of the line grain-free food.

 Your message has been sent to Friends to the Forlorn Pitbull Rescue Inc.